jumon/whisper-punctuator/README.md

     "tests/test.wav",
     "and do you know what the answer to this question now is the answer is no it is not possible to buy a cell phone that doesn't do too much so"
 )
 print(punctuated_text) # -> "And do you know what the answer to this question now is?
-The answer is, no. It is not possible to buy a cell phone that doesn't do too much.
+The answer is no. It is not possible to buy a cell phone that doesn't do too much.
 So"
 ```

 Note that the audio needs to be shorter than 30 seconds; if it is longer, the first 30 seconds will be used.